MaryamAsgarinezhad/obsidian/Linux/CI-CD Pipeline.md

 - **Deploy**: to deploy the images on the kuber cluster.
+- The equivalant action instead of writing the deploy pipeline is to push "values.yaml" with the specific version to the desired branch on gitlab.

 There are two approaches, same as the build stage (the "only"  and "image_tag" should change, **depending on the corresponding build stage**)
 ```python